 - Stressful life events and experiences such as the death of a loved one, divorce, or the loss of a job

 - Exposure of a foetus to drugs or alcohol, due to intake by the mother during pregnancy

 Mental Health vs. Mental Illness

-It is best to see mental health and mental illness as being two separate entities that operate independently.
-Someone with a mental illness who is undergoing treatment can still have good mental health, just like how someone with poor mental health might not necessarily have a mental illness.
+It is best to see mental health and mental illness as separate entities operating independently.
+Someone with a mental illness undergoing treatment can still have good mental health, just like someone with poor mental health might not necessarily have a mental illness.

 Why is it important to differentiate between the two?

 As stated earlier, mental health and mental illness are two separate things.
 While they can be influenced by one another, that does not make them interchangeable.

 It is essential to speak up about both mental health and mental illness, but it cannot be denied that the two require different solutions or approaches.
 Social stigma about mental health persists even up till now, as many confuse mental health with mental illness.

 People are scared to broach the topic of mental health and may even choose to disregard it, as they believe that taking care of their mental health is shameful, similar to admitting that they are “unwell” and “need to be fixed”.
 They don’t realise that preserving one’s mental health is imperative, as a decline in mental health can make one more susceptible to mental illness.